Decorative image of building

 BCLP's M&A Disputes team handles a wide range of disputes arising out of complex merger & acquisition transactions.

-Recognized by Legal 500 as a "Firm to Watch" for M&A Disputes, our team counsels on and litigates disputes of all sizes in courts and arbitration tribunals across the globe.
+Recognized by Legal 500 as a "Leading Firm" for M&A Disputes, our team counsels on and litigates disputes of all sizes in courts and arbitration tribunals across the globe.
 We are intensely committed to carrying out our clients’ business objectives as effectively and efficiently as possible, whether that means trying a dispute to a final decision in an arbitration or trial or by executing litigation strategies to leverage a negotiated resolution.

 Working closely with our leading mid-market M&A practice